brwnj/cu_projects/README.md

 #Poly(A)

++ chromosome M: is it in the reference, is it in the exon model, do we have classified peaks there, are they just not significant changes
 + pooled counts from bedgraphs
 + automate the pooled processing portion
 + update the hub with the new comparisons